michaeljsliger/sliger-petful-frontend/README.md

 Add your name to the waitlist in the center, and click adopt below the pet you'd like to adopt.

+Random users are automatically queued in front of you on page load, and behind you when you are in the front.

+Adopting a pet will reset the cycle.

+This looping is handled in the front end.

 The pets are displayed in a FIFO Queue data structure, and clicking adopt